 Maybe no kitchen

 This is changing but is still common in around 50% of apartments.
 When I first came to Germany years ago I wondered if I would also have to install the bathroom.
 (You don’t).
 Again, if you have to provide a kitchen, this allows you to choose your own style.
 Be aware though, that most rental contracts will then stipulate that you have to remove the kitchen (sell or take it with you) when you vacate the apartment.
-There are many kitchen studios in Berlin – Ikea, kuechen-aktuell.de or Stilwerk Berlin to name a few.
+There are many kitchen studios in Berlin – Ikea, kuechen-aktuell.de or in the Stilwerk Berlin Design Centre to name a few.

 Bring your own closets and bathroom furniture